awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 When you specify the region, you specify where to send requests, such as ``us-west-2`` or ``us-east-1.`` The SDK does not select a default region.
-For a list of regions for each service, see :rand:`Regions and Endpoints <>` in the |AWS-gr|.
+For a list of regions for each service, see |regions-and-endpoints|_ in the |AWS-gr|.

 To specify the region, set the ``AWS_REGION`` environment variable or specify it in a session.
 If you do both, the SDK will always use the